getgrav/grav-learn/pages/04.plugins/02.plugin-tutorial/docs.md

 Path: /www/user/plugins/randomizer
 ```

 The DevTools command tells you where this new plugin was created.
-This created plugin is fully functional but will not be automatically have the logic to perform the function we wish.
+This created plugin is fully functional but will not automatically have the logic to perform the function we wish.
 We will have to modify it to suite our needs.

 ## Step 2 - Plugin basics

-Now we've created a new plugin that can be modified and developed, let's break it down and have a look at what makes up a plugin.
+Now we've created a new plugin that can be modified and developed.
+Let's break it down and have a look at what makes up a plugin.
 If you look in the `user/plugins/randomizer` folder you will see:

 ```
 .